jdelreyes/movie-review-app/readme.md

 ## Overview

 A simple movie review app utilizing .NET Web APIs and a SQL Server.
-It features RESTful api and a clean, organized folders for separation of concerns.
+It features RESTful API and a clean, organized folders for separation of concerns.
 While practicing using the technology, I learned that .NET is very similar to Spring with minor differences of implementation.

 ## Installation